sholladay/envy/README.md

 FOO=
 ```

 A `.env` file is used to provide the actual environment values.
-You should add this file to a local [`.gitignore`](https://help.github.com/articles/ignoring-files).
+You must add this file to a local [`.gitignore`](https://help.github.com/articles/ignoring-files) to prevent leaking secrets and `envy` will check that you did this correctly.

 ```sh
 # .env